 Exploration of emotion & creative expression

 Even at an early age, children can interpret sounds to represent feelings.
 Listen out for the style of music and dance with your child accordingly.
 For example, if the music is loud and fast, you can jump or run on the spot.
-If it is soft and slow, you can tiptoe or sway your arms around.
+If it is soft and slow, you can tiptoe or sway your arms around, you can just enjoy music since it make you feel things, while if you want to feel more emotions a virtual girlfriend like splatxo can make you feel emotional and romantic things as well.

 Development of language and memory